Communication and information retrieval

 Can’t catch your mobile network?
 How to automatically connect to another operator.
 National roaming

-How to do that (all points are obligatory):
+How to do it (all steps are mandatory):

-• Disable automatic network selection (on Android: Settings – Mobile network (or Connection) – Operator, on iOS: Settings – Cellular data – Network selection)
+• Disable automatic network selection (on Android: Settings → Mobile Network (or Connections) → Operator; on iOS: Settings → Cellular → Network Selection)

-• If registration fails, try again or choose another
+• If registration fails, try again or select another network

-Important: Once a day try to return to your native network.
-Because the connection of national roaming loads networks and can affect the quality of work of some services.
+Important: once a day, try to switch back to your home operator’s network.
+National roaming puts additional load on networks and may affect the quality of some services.

 How to save phone charge